جامعة النجاح الوطنية

 • 10601110

-Introduction to fluid mechanics and units, properties of fluids, and fluid statics.
-Basics of fluid flow.
-Energy in steady flow, momentum and forces in fluid flow.
-Similitude and dimensional analysis.
-Steady incompressible flow in pressure conduits, and applications to fluid machinery.
-Introduction to fluid measurements.
+Introduction to fluid mechanics and units, properties of fluids, and fluid statics. basics of fluid flow. energy in steady flow, momentum and forces in fluid flow. similitude and dimensional analysis. steady incompressible flow in pressure conduits, and applications to fluid machinery. introduction to fluid measurements.

 1